dotnet/EntityFramework.Docs/entity-framework/core/testing/testing-with-the-database.md

 Some notes on the test code above:

 * We start a transaction to make sure the changes below aren't committed to the database, and don't interfere with other tests.
 Since the transaction is never committed, it is implicitly rolled back at the end of the test when the context instance is disposed.
-* After making the updates we want, we clear the context instance's change tracker with <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Clear%2A?displayProperty=nameWithType>, to make sure we actually load the blog from the database below.
+* After making the updates we want, we clear the context instance's change tracker with <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Clear*?displayProperty=nameWithType>, to make sure we actually load the blog from the database below.
 We could use two context instances instead, but we'd then have to make sure the same transaction is used by both instances.
 * You may even want to start the transaction in the fixture's `CreateContext`, so that tests receive a context instance that's already in a transaction, and ready for updates.
 This can help prevent cases where the transaction is accidentally forgotten, leading to test interference which can be hard to debug.
 You may also want to separate read-only and write tests in different test classes as well.

 ## Tests which explicitly manage transactions